evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Drivetrain

 SKODA Enyaq iV80x has an all-wheel drive system supported by two motors, one on each axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 187 mm.